karlchu/openstack-ansible/README.md

 1. Disable firewall; i.e. `chkconfig iptables off; chkconfig ip6tables off`
 1. root is able to ssh using a private key; i.e. the public key is added to `/root/.ssh/authorized_keys`

-Once the machines are ready and running, edit the bootstrap-network-inventory.ini file and update the current DHCP-assigned IPs.
+Once the machines are ready and running, **edit the `bootstrap-network-inventory.ini` file and update the current DHCP-assigned IPs**.
 This allows the bootstrap-network.yml playbook to hit each box and configure the network automatically for you.

 `% ansible-playbook -i bootstrap-network-inventory.ini bootstrap-network.yml`